awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/install-instructions-windows-msys2.md

 $
 ```

-###### Step 6: Build the Kinesis Video Streams Producer SDK using msys2-install-script.
+###### Step 6: Build the Kinesis Video Streams Producer SDK using min-install-script.
-Build the SDK by running the command  `./msys2-install-script -a`
+Build the SDK by running the command  `./min-install-script`
 Press Enter to all prompts that show up during the install the process.
 When the install script finishes, the demo executables and libraries will be in the kinesis-video-native-build directory.
 Please note that this step could take about **25 mins**.

 ----